 - Implications and consequences of technological change on individuals, groups, society, and socio-technical units

-- Issues related to the elderly, the young and special needs populations
+- HCI issues related to the elderly, the disabled, and other special needs populations